zEduardofaria/event-plataform/README.md

 # install the dependencies
 $ yarn install

-# Create a .env file based in .env-example
+# Create a .env.local file based in .env-example

-# Create a .env.test file based in .env-test-example

 # Run the application in development mode
 $ yarn dev

-# The server will start at port: 3333 - go to http://localhost:3333
+# The server will start at port: 3000 - go to http://localhost:3000

 ```